scala/scala3/docs/docs/reference/new-types/dependent-function-types.md

 (e: Entry) => e.Key
 ```

-This type describes function values that take any argument `x` of type
+This type describes function values that take any argument `e` of type
-`Entry` and return a result of type `x.Key`.
+`Entry` and return a result of type `e.Key`.

 Recall that a normal function type `A => B` is represented as an
 instance of the `Function1` trait (i.e. `Function1[A, B]`) and